ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/index.md

 * You can also base your project on a tutorial from the internet.
 The result of the tutorial will not be enough though, you have to develop the project somehow further and make it your own.
 * The (hard) deadline for the final exercise is **February 29th**.
 * The official work period for the final assignment is Jan.
 16th - Feb.
 29th.
 The deadline for the final project is February, 29th.
-    * The deadline for the final project is strict and for a late submission, I reduce 5% of your points per day.
+    * The deadline for the final project is strict and for a late submission, I reduce **15% of the total points**.
     * If you are sick within the official work period, you can get a deadline extension based on a doctor's note ("Attest").